Sharon A. Kowalsky (Interim Department Head)

 A topical examination of Texas history, this course covers material from the time of Spanish colonization to the present day.
 The state's diversity and development take center stage, and the state's history is placed in the context of national and global trends.
 This course examines political, economic racial, ethnic gender, and social issues in Texas history.
 Prerequisite: Non-majors may enroll with consent of department.

-HIST 425 - Themes in Southern United States History
+HIST 425 - Research Seminar in United States History

 HIST 429 - Women, Gender & Sexuality in United States History